PrinciplesDotDev/principles/README.md

 ## Contributing

 This is work in progress.
-But if you're really passionate about principles and see the value in documenting them for the future.
+But if you're really passionate about principles and see the value in documenting them for others.
 You can open an issue or get in touch.